filetrust/glasswall-sdk-site/docs/4-testing/artifacts/GwRegressionTester.md

 </table>

-# Configuration for Test Cases {#internalGwRegressionTesterConfiguration}
+# Configuration for Test Cases

 The configuration file are stored in the YAML format (YAML Ain't Markup Language).
 YAML is a human readable and writeable language designed for data serialisation.
 The whitespace in YAML is syntactically significant so please use newlines and indentations correctly, and avoid tabs as they break the configuration files.
 The fields in the configuration files are case sensitive so please bear that in mind when editing them.
-For a quick how to guide on YAML have a look at the following document:
+For a quick how to guide on YAML have a look at [Learn YAML in Y Minutes](internalLearnYAMLInYMinutes).

-@subpage internalLearnYAMLInYMinutes

-Example configuration files can be found at the end of this documentation or you can access them directly by clicking [here](#internalGwRegressionTesterConfigExample), [here](#internalGwRegressionTesterGetIssueIdExample), or [here](#internalGwRegressionTesterExportTestsExample).
+Example configuration files can be found at the end of this documentation or you can access them directly by clicking [Example test case](#GwRegressionTesterConfigExample), [Issue ID example test case](#internalGwRegressionTesterGetIssueIdExample), or [Exports example test case](#internalGwRegressionTesterExportTestsExample).
 It's a good idea to refer to the examples as they will give you a better understanding of how the configuration file fits together.

 The `#` character is used to denote comments and the `:` character is used to denote key-value relationships; therefore, these characters need to be escaped when used within the configuration file.
 For example, <code>\\\\STORAGE-SERVER\\Test-Input-Files\\TestResources\\Z-GeneratedSets\\Bug # 4840</code> will need to be converted to <code>"\\\\STORAGE-SERVER\\Test-Input-Files\\TestResources\\Z-GeneratedSets\\Bug # 4840"</code>, and <code>PDF: files failing with 'Attempted write access beyond end of buffer'</code> will need to be turned into <code>"PDF: files failing with 'Attempted write access beyond end of buffer'"</code>.

-## Overall structure of the configuration file {#internalGwRegressionTesterOverallConfiguration}
+## Overall structure of the configuration file

 The "root" element of the configuration file is `Bugs:`, which is defined as follows:

-`Bugs: List<TestCase>` (Required) This contains a list of [Test Case](#internalGwRegressionTesterTestCase) elements that will be processed.
+`Bugs: List<TestCase>` (Required) This contains a list of [Test Case elements](#internalGwRegressionTesterTestCase) that will be processed.

-## Test Case element {#internalGwRegressionTesterTestCase}
+## <a name="internalGwRegressionTesterTestCase"></a> Test Case element

 This is used to specify the details of each test case that needs to be processed.
 Each test case element has the following fields: